Stability of Linear Set-Membership Filters With Respect to Initial Conditions: An Observation-Information Perspective: Stable and Fast Constrained Zonotopic SMF

-In this section, we apply the theoretical results in Sections~\ref{sec:Observation-Information Tower}--\ref{sec:Stability-Guaranteed Filtering Inspired by Observation-Information Tower} to develop a constrained zonotopic SMF under the new framework described in \algref{alg:OIT-Inspired Filtering}, which is not only with guaranteed stability but also with high efficiency and good accuracy.
-We call this SMF the OIT-inspired Constrained Zonotopic SMF (OIT-CZ SMF).
+In this section, we develop a constrained zonotopic SMF under the new framework described in Algorithm~\ref{alg:OIT-Inspired Filtering}, where the OIT plays the pivotal role.
+This SMF is not only with guaranteed stability but also with high efficiency and good accuracy.
+We call it the OIT-inspired Constrained Zonotopic SMF (OIT-CZ SMF).

 Before presenting the SMF, we introduce the constrained zonotope~\cite{ScottJ2016} in \defref{def:Extended Constrained Zonotope} with a small extension.

 \begin{definition}[Extended Constrained Zonotope] A set $\mathcal{Z} \subseteq \mathbb{R}^n$ is an (extended) constrained zonotope if there exists a quintuple $(\hat{G}, \hat{c}, \hat{A}, \hat{b}, \hat{h}) \in \mathbb{R}^{n\times n_g} \times \mathbb{R}^n \times \mathbb{R}^{n_c\times n_g} \times \mathbb{R}^{n_c} \times [0,\infty]^{n_g}$ such that $\mathcal{Z}$ is expressed by